 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Snowflake Inc. (SNOW) and MicroStrategy Incorporated (MSTR) based on their recent performance metrics.
+The following table summarizes the strengths and weaknesses of Snowflake Inc. (SNOW) and MicroStrategy Incorporated (MSTR) based on their most recent performance metrics.

 | Criterion | Snowflake Inc. (SNOW) | MicroStrategy Incorporated (MSTR) |